yuandrk/sbot/doc/makefile.md

 * The versioning uses Git tags and commit hashes, so appropriate tags should be set in the repository for accurate versioning.
 * The `clean` command removes the most recent Docker image and may need to be used with caution.

-This Makefile provides a comprehensive set of commands for managing the lifecycle of the `kbot` application, from development to deployment.
+This Makefile provides a comprehensive set of commands for managing the lifecycle of the `sbot` application, from development to deployment.

 * * *